Mortgage Insurance in Singapore 2023

 Most Singaporeans start off with an HDB flat and use CPF for payment.
 By default, HPS is needed unless they apply for an exemption.

-One drawback about HPS is that the policy cannot be “reused” when you move home.
-You will need to buy a new HPS or MRTA or Level Term policy and it will be underwritten at the age when you move home.
+One of the limitations of the HPS is that it cannot be transferred to a new property.
+If you decide to move home, you will need to purchase a new HPS or MRTA or Level Term policy, and the premium will be based on your age at the time of purchase.

 How a Level Term Plan can help you save money in the long term